A general randomized test for Alpha: The test

 where the rescaling sequence is based on the squared OLS residuals $\widehat{ u}_{i,t}^{2}$:

-Recall that we only work with rates of convergence, requiring $\psi _{i,NT}$ to drift to zero under the null and diverge under the alternative.
-Thus, in ( \ref{psi_iT}),\ any rescaling sequence which removes the measurement unit from $\widehat{\alpha }_{i,T}$ can be used in principle.
+As we only work with rates of convergence -- requiring $\psi _{i,NT}$ to drift to zero under the null and diverge under the alternative -- in principle any rescaling sequence which removes the measurement unit from $\widehat{\alpha }_{i,T}$ can be used in (\ref{psi_iT}).
 For example, one may use an estimate of the variance of the individual $\widehat{\alpha } _{i,T}$, and indeed such estimate does not even need to be consistent.
-We propose $\widehat{s}_{NT}$ because -- by way of a guideline -- it turns out to deliver the best performance in our simulations.
+We propose $\widehat{s}_{NT}$ because the cross-sectional averaging smooths away any potentially problematic behavior such as the presence of spikes in the unit specific variances; this choice also turns out to deliver the best performance in simulations, and to help in the empirics (see the discussion in Section \ref{empirical}).